Why do visitors need a pin code to see my site?

 What is the difference between Site Lock and Maintenance Mode

-Site Lock is an Elementor Cloud only feature to block traffic at the server level.
+Site Lock is a feature of Elementor hosted websites, which blocks traffic at the server level.
 It will display a default Elementor page and prompt users to enter a pin code.
 You cannot customize this page.
 Elementor also offers a Maintenance Mode and Coming Soon feature.
 This allows you to temporarily block visitors to your site by displaying a custom page, while allowing access to editors.
 You may fully customize this page to feature a countdown timer or collect email addresses for early adopters.
-Learn More in this blog post.
+Learn more in this blog post.